-- The ESG Risk Scores for companies are based on data from data provider Morningstar Sustainalytics. - The ESG Scores for countries are based on data from KBC Economics. - · The carbon intensity calculations for both companies and countries are based on data provided by Trucost. - The model to identify instruments that contribute to the UN Sustainable Development Goals is internal.
-It uses input from MSCI and the Responsible Investing Advisory Board. - The model to identify bonds to finance green and/or social projects is internal.
+- The ESG Risk Scores for companies are based on data from data provider Morningstar Sustainalytics. - The ESG Scores for countries are based on data from KBC Economics. - The greenhouse gas intensity calculations for both companies and countries are based on data provided by S&P Trucost. - The model to identify instruments that contribute to the UN Sustainable Development Goals is internal.
+It uses input from MSCI and Morningstar Sustainalytics, as well as the Responsible Investing Advisory Board. - The model to identify bonds to finance green and/or social projects is internal.
 It uses input from Bloomberg.

 For each source, several controls can be performed to ensure the data quality.
 These controls may include, and are not limited to, checks on a random sample of the dataset and on the outliers of the dataset.
 KBC Asset Management NV also runs some manual checks on the data set and makes comparisons to other data providers.
-To process the data, KBC Asset Management NV has developed internal tools and models to aggregate the data and determine the responsible issuers.
+To process the data, KBC Asset Management NV, among others, relies on an ESG Data Aggregator.
+This ESG Data Aggregator collects ESG data from external data sources (such as Morningstar Sustainalytics, S&P Trucost and MSCI), as well as ESG data from KBC internal research.
+On these collected data, the ESG Data Aggregator performs quality checks and then assigns them, taking into account their capital structure, to the Universe of Interest of KBC Asset Management NV has developed internal tools and models.
 The output of these models is submitted to the Responsible Investing Advisory Board, and presented to the Financial Risk Committee of KBC Asset Management NV.